 Some cats have visible balding around the eyes, while others have a slight thinning of the fur above the eyes, but you need to know why.

 Why Are Cats Bald Above Their Eyes?

 We’ll look at the different reasons why cats lose fur over their eyes.
-If you notice any excessive itchiness, lesions on the skin or redness, then it’s likely that your cat needs treatment for a medical condition.
+If you notice any excessive itchiness, lesions on the skin, or redness, your cat likely needs treatment for a medical condition.

 Kittens have the same hair density all over their bodies.
 As they grow, certain regions may appear to thin out.
 This thinning of the fur may continue until the cat reaches 3 years of age.